Updated: October 2, 2024

 Requirements for a Successful Property Purchase

-An essential part of the process when buying real estate in Porto and Portugal is applying for a Portuguese NIF number and opening a bank account.
-Having these two essential items will also be handy for any other transactions you need to complete in Portugal, especially for non-EU citizens.
+Applying for a Portuguese NIF number and opening a bank account is essential when buying real estate in Porto and Portugal.
+These two items will also be handy for any other transactions you need to complete in Portugal.

 Portuguese tax number